pinsoegustave/gbe-estates/README.md

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+It has got pure react without typescript.

 Currently, two official plugins are available: